Why should I consider sending my child to Southampton Summer Day Camp?

 For 46 years we have been making each summer season a pleasant and rewarding experience for camp families.
 We strive every day to provide a safe, happy, and positive environment for your camper.
 Everything we do at SSDC is with the intention of providing an exceptional experience on many happy levels that will stay with each camper and staff member of our Southampton family for life.
 As Jacque says, “Six Degrees of Southampton Summer Day Camp” is truly a sweet pleasure to watch and experience as members of our camp family grow up into adulthood!

 SUBJECT TO CHANGE.
-SSDC RETURNS IN 2021!
-2021 LIMITED ENROLLMENT is now open.
+SSDC RETURNS IN 2022 for our 48th Summer!
+2022 ENROLLMENT is now open.
 If ENROLLMENT is closed, a WAITLIST FORM will be available.
-Tentative Camp Dates will be from Monday June 21 – Friday August 13, 2021.
-CAMP CLOSED – Monday July 5th.
+Tentative Camp Dates will be from Monday June 20 – Friday August 12, 2022.
+CAMP CLOSED – Monday July 4th.
 Southampton Summer Day Camp campers can enroll in a Full 8-week program.
-Limited 4-week sessions are offered during the first (June 21 – July 16) or last (July 19 – August 13) four weeks of the summer.
+NEW FOR 2022– Camp families may choose any 6 weeks.
+Limited 4-week sessions are offered during the first (June 20 – July 15) or last (July 18 – August 12) four weeks of the summer.
 In addition to a Full Day program for 3- and 4-year age campers we also offer a Mini-Day (9:00-1:30) program.
 (Mini-Day does not include Transportation)

 What does camp tuition include?